miklosme/papers/src/app/home.md

+# Daily Digest (February 21, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a treasure trove of cutting-edge research on multi-agent systems and LLMs to dive into.
+Let's break it down:

+First up, a [comprehensive survey](https://papers.miklos.dev/2502.14743) on multi-agent coordination is shaking up the field.
+It's not just about individual AI prowess anymore – it's how these digital minds work together that's turning heads.
+From search and rescue to warehouse logistics, this paper lays out the blueprint for AI teamwork across diverse applications.

+But wait, there's more!
+Researchers are tackling the scalability challenge head-on with [Causal Mean Field Q-learning (CMFQ)](https://papers.miklos.dev/2502.14200).
+This clever algorithm uses causal inference to cut through the noise and focus on the interactions that really matter.
+It's like giving your AI agents a pair of X-ray glasses to see through the chaos of large-scale environments.

+Now, let's talk risks.
+A new [report](https://papers.miklos.dev/2502.14143) is sounding the alarm on the unique dangers posed by complex LLM multi-agent systems.
+We're talking miscoordination, conflict, and even AI collusion.
+It's not all doom and gloom though – the researchers offer promising directions to keep these digital dream teams in check.

+But how do we get humans and AIs to play nice together?
+A [groundbreaking paper](https://papers.miklos.dev/2502.14000) introduces the concept of "communication spaces" to bridge the gap between multi-agent systems and deeply integrated human-AI "Centaurian" systems.
+It's a whole new way of thinking about human-computer interaction!

+For those building compound AI systems, [LLMSELECTOR](https://papers.miklos.dev/2502.14815) is here to save the day.
+This clever framework takes the guesswork out of choosing the right LLM for each module in your system, boosting performance by up to 70%!
+It's like having an AI sommelier to pair the perfect model with each task.

+Gamers and strategists, listen up!
+A [new approach](https://papers.miklos.dev/2502.14724) is revolutionizing how we rank stable strategies in dynamic multi-agent games.
+By combining deep reinforcement learning with evolutionary algorithms, researchers are uncovering the secrets of long-term success in complex environments.

+In the world of AI research and development, a [fascinating study](https://papers.miklos.dev/2502.14112) challenges conventional wisdom on protecting discoveries.
+Surprisingly, open sharing might lead to more innovation than strict protection – a finding that could reshape how we approach AI collaboration.

+Finally, a [communication-centric survey](https://papers.miklos.dev/2502.14321) of LLM-based multi-agent systems lays out the blueprint for how these digital entities talk to each other.
+From architecture design to communication strategies, it's a deep dive into the language of AI cooperation.

+That's all for now, but stay tuned – the world of multi-agent AI is evolving faster than ever!

 # Daily Digest (February 20, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of multi-agent madness to dive into today.
 Let's kick things off with a bang: